 What does this mean?

 Family protection dogs and other trained protection dogs require a different kind of understanding and attitude of the owner.
-They need a lot of freedom to fulfil their role as German Shepherd protection dog, not an obedience-focused owner.
+These dogs need a lot of freedom to fulfil their role as Protection dog, not an obedience-focused owner.

 On the flipside, trained protection dogs can deal with all real-life situations autonomously.
 For example, they are trained to understand different kinds of situations like attack on the owner or family, home invasion, abduction, or maybe even searching for a lost child.
 They have learned to think for themselves, to take the appropriate action, and to adapt to abrupt changes in the situation - like a home invasion turned into an attack on a family member, or an attack turned into an abduction attempt.

 You could say, genuine trained protection dogs are trained in real-life street fights, while all other dogs are trained in formal sparring like in a training dojo.
+That is a world of a difference.
 Trained protection dogs will take on any attacker, and any number of attackers they can handle.
 They will apply the utmost force to counter an attack on the owner, family members, or house.

-Although German Shepherds should be one of the most appropriate dog breeds to serve as trained protection dogs, only few German Shepherds actually have the right personality and intellect, as well as sufficient strength, courage, and endurance in order to become effective and reliable family protection dogs.
+Although German Shepherds are thought to be one of the most appropriate dog breeds to serve as trained protection dogs, actually only few German Shepherds have the right personality and intellect, as well as sufficient strength, courage, and endurance in order to become effective and reliable family protection dogs.

-If you feel you need a genuine protection dog for your and/or your family's safety, you need to consider several factors in your decision:
+If you feel you need a genuine protection dog for your and/or your family's safety, you need to consider several factors in your decision, as a minimum:

 - You will need to provide a life-long bonding with your protection dog

-- You will need to treat it as an equal member of the family, and give it a lot of freedom
+- You will need to treat the dog as an equal member of the family, and give the dog a lot of freedom

 - Your dog will require at least three hours of outdoor exercise each day, in varying environments

-- When you go travelling, your dog should be with you, so you always need to make appropriate travel arrangements
+- When you go traveling, your protection dog should be with you, so you always need to make appropriate travel arrangements as well

 How to identify Protection Dog Training

 How can you differentiate effective protection dog training from say "protection sport training"?
-In other words, how can you be sure that you buy a dog that will indeed protect you and your family, in all circumstances, rather than a dog that requires a set environment and formal process but which would fail to protect you in real-life situations?
+In other words, how can you be sure that you buy a dog that will indeed protect you and your family, in all circumstances, rather than a dog that requires a set environment and a familiar handler to attack in a formal process, but that would fail to protect you in real-life situations?

-Insist on observing several German Shepherd Protection Training sessions from a distance if you can (you can take binoculars with you).
-Alternatively watch the dog training videos of the provider.
-Seek out clues like the following:
+Insist on observing several sessions of the German Shepherd Protection Training from a distance if you can (you can take binoculars with you).
+Conversely, watching the dog training videos of the provider is entirely UNhelpful (that's marketing)!
+When you observe live Protection Dog Training sessions from a distance, seek out clues like the following: